fonorati/fittowear/docs/_posts/2022-03-22-definition-MWD.md

 Based on this definition, quite a number of examples come to mind.
 To me, the most popular and closest fit to this definition is a fitness, or activity, tracker, i.e. a device that computes one or more indexes related to physical exercise.
 Even though it has been demonstrated that physical exercise is somehow related to the individual’s health (at least at a population level) [Warburton _et al_], information about physical exercise in the general population can be hardly individually clinically relevant, if not for specific medical conditions [Giggins _et al_].

-To generalize, wellness, fitness and/or medical research wearables are not necessarily MWD.
+To generalize, wellness, fitness and/or medical research wearables are not necessarily WMD.

 Thus, it is necessary again to slightly modify the definition.

-A MWD
+A WMD
 * is continuously (or, almost continuously) worn by the user.
 * captures (not necessarily continuously) physiologically or behaviorally related signals from the user by one or more sensors.
 * is used in relation to the user's health.

-This definition describes something close to what I think a MWD should do.
+This definition describes something close to what I think a WMD should do.
 Maybe a sleep tracker, which evaluates how much and/or how good the user sleeps, with various degrees of precision.

 But again, I am not quite there yet.
 Even though [sleep is more related to the individual health](https://medlineplus.gov/ency/patientinstructions/000871.htm) than physical exercise, we cannot really say that simply measuring some general characteristics of the individual health makes a device intended for a medical or a clinical use.

 Again, I need to review my definition.

-A MWD
+A WMD
 * is continuously (or, almost continuously) worn by the user.
 * captures (not necessarily continuously) physiologically or behaviorally related signals from the user by one or more sensors.
 * is use in relation to the user's health.